What is online banking?

-Traditional banking hours aren’t always convenient but, with online banking, you can access your bank accounts and bank services wherever there’s internet – on your computer or mobile device – any time.
+Traditional banking hours aren’t always convenient, but with online banking, you can access your bank accounts and bank services wherever there’s internet – on your computer or mobile device – any time.

 Quick and convenient transactions

 Cons of online banking

 No physical branches

 A traditional bank provides the opportunity to have face-to-face interaction with the staff at your local branch.
-That can be an advantage if and when you need additional financial services, such as a loan, or when you have to make changes to your banking arrangements.
+That can be helpful if you need additional financial services, such as a loan, or when you have to make changes to your banking arrangements.

 Cash deposits can be a challenge

 Internet banks make depositing a check from your phone easy, but cash can be a little trickier.

 For example, you might have to find a deposit-accepting ATM.
 Or you may need to put money into a traditional bank account and transfer funds to your online account.
 You could also use cash to buy and deposit a money order electronically using your online bank’s mobile app.

 Some accounts make it more convenient to deposit cash than others.
 For example, Chime partners with Walgreens for cash deposits.
 Just head to one of the 8,500+ Walgreens nationwide, and you can deposit cash into your Chime account for free.6